anowell/client-test/README.md

 - Concurrent requests to any URLs (via nodejs)
     - Asserting based on response body, header, status (extensible)
-    - Asserting based on comparison of responses from 2 or more URLs (extensible)
     - Response perf logging (request start, first byte received, last byte received)
     - Response time statistics (various percentiles and deviations)
 - Concurrent requests with responses loaded by PhantomJS (less-tested)
     - Asserting based on status or phantomjs page object (i.e. executing JS against DOM)
-    - Asserting based on comparison of 2 or more URLs via scripting against each page in phantomjs
     - DOM performance logging (request start, DOM load start, DOM load complete, actions within a loaded DOM)
 - Built-in support for defining TestDefinitions with a simple URL-per-line format or a more feature-complete JSON format
     - Repro logs are output as JSON and can be re-run